 Accelerators/Incubators for Social Enterprises in Spain

-UnLtd was launched in 2002 by seven organisations, they are active in 10 countries and have an extensive network/support system.
-UnLtd has backed over 16,500 social entrepreneurs worldwide since it was formed, of which UnLtd Spain has supported over 70 Spanish social impact start-ups in the past 5 years.
+UnLtd was launched in 2002 by seven organizations, they are active in 10 countries and have an extensive network/support system.
+UnLtd has backed over 16,500 social entrepreneurs worldwide since it was formed, of which UnLtd Spain has supported over 80 Spanish social impact start-ups.
 They are based in Madrid and their programs are focused in three key areas: sustainable cities, health and agriculture.
-UnLtd Spain is a prominent player in the social enterprise ecosystem.

 Momentum is an accelerator created by BBVA, one of Spain’s top banks.
 They are active in many countries and have an intense accelerator program where your start-up can get exposure to a vast network.
 The Momentum accelerator is recognised in Spain’s Venture Capital space, they have a rigid application process so once you’re in they’ll make sure you get the most out of the program!